-An applicant may be declared eligible for admission, registration, enrollment, or re-enrollment at a USG institution only after satisfying all requirements established by the USG and the institution concerned.
-The institution shall have the right to examine and appraise the character, personality, and qualifications of the applicant.
-In order that this examination and appraisal may be made, the applicant shall furnish to the institution such biographical and other information, including references, as may be required.
+An applicant may be declared eligible for admission, registration, enrollment, or re-enrollment at a USG institution only after satisfying all requirements established by the Board of Regents and the institution.
+The institution may consider the character and qualifications of the applicant in making admission decisions.
+In order that this examination and appraisal may be made, the applicant shall furnish to the institution such biographical and other information, including references, as may be required by the institution.

 Each USG institution reserves the right to refuse admission to:

-- An applicant whose transcript(s) are from an unaccredited institution or who is otherwise ineligible for admission.
+- An applicant who is otherwise ineligible for admission.